sp5wiz/Surface-pro-5-opencore/README.md

 Please note, that Sonoma and Sequioa, even Tahoe is unbootable at the moment. it shows varying bootstrap errors and needs OCLP patching. it does not boot.

+*What Works, And what Doesn't.*

+*Works*
+Graphics Acceleration
+Sound
+Type Cover advanced gestures
+keyboard
+trackpad
+USB Ports
+Battery Reporting
+Everything not listed in the broken section

+*Does Not Work / Broken*

+WiFi
+BlueTooth
+SD Card Slot

+*Could Work, But not tested*

+Touch, needs kext

 *⚠️ I DO NOT REPRESENT MICROSOFT IN ANY WAY, SHAPE, OR FORM.
 THIS EFI MAY CAUSE DATA LOSS, THIS IS NOT MY RESPONSIBILITY, AND I DO NOT SAY THIS WILL WORK ON ALL SURFACE MODELS, OR SURFACE PRO 1796 MODELS!
 IT IS NOT MY RESPONSIBILITY FOR UEFI DAMAGE OR "BRICKING" AND I KNOWINGLY  ACCEPT NO LIABILITY IN ANY WAY, AND THIS EFI IS PROVIDED "AS-IS" The AND BY DOWNLOADING THIS PRODUCT, YOU ACCEPT THESE TERMS ⚠️*